Zainab1027/Assignment_3/README.md

 ## Project Overview
 This project is a **Recipe Management Application** built with **ExpressJS**.
 It allows users to manage recipes through CRUD operations (Create, Read, Update, Delete).
 The application is styled using **custom CSS** and **Bootstrap** to give it a clean, professional look and feel.
 The goal of this application is to provide a user-friendly interface for managing recipe data efficiently.

+## The Code Source

+The template for this project was provided by my professor; however, I took full responsibility for writing all the code, including the implementation, styling, and CSS.
+Additionally, the idea and design for the project, including the concept and layout, were entirely my own.
+The professor's template served only as a starting point, and all customizations, features, and creative decisions were independently developed by me.
+This has been appropriately cited in the README file as part of the internal documentation.

 ## link to my word doc of project plan:
 https://1drv.ms/w/c/78d015aeef614e89/EbIJD9gE_fFMtKikVJ7C50wBZZd2yPEIF9WgQRlotKrpdg?e=rtd9I0